Community volunteers in the Boulder District Attorney’s Office contribute in a number of areas.

 Community Protection Division

-County and District Court Divisions
+County Court Divisions

 Volunteers work with County Court Deputy DAs as arraignment assistants.

 During the arraignment process they assist with legal advisements and agreements between the DA’s office and those charged with misdemeanor criminal offenses.
-Volunteers in the Discovery Unit assist in handling the distribution of legal documents to defense attorneys, receive and document payments and maintain the filing system.